SUMMARY: KitchenAid KCM0802

 - Relatively tall – Does not fit under every cabinet

-Although there are many different types of coffee makers available nowadays, a lot of baristas still prefer the traditional pour over method to brew exceptional coffee.
+Although there are many different types of coffee makers available nowadays, like these, a lot of baristas still prefer the traditional pour over method to brew exceptional coffee.

 But if you are not careful and monitor the key factors like pre-infusion time (the bloom), correct temperature, or the size of the grind, you can easily ruin your expensive speciality beans, that you have just purchased from the premium roaster in your city.

 As you can see, the manual brewing method requires time and practice until you can expect to reach a consistent but great cup of Joe.